Posted by TDot on Oct 16, 2011 in

 That sets a horribly bad example for the other delegates, who will rise or fall to the standards set by the leadership.
 If the people reaping the networking and financial benefits of these jobs aren’t sticking around, the “little people” will follow suit.
 The group leader should be the first to arrive, the last to leave, and should be putting more effort into the group than anyone else.

 - Live the mission: I don’t actually know if the ABA-LSD has a mission separate and distinct from the greater ABA, but whatever it is or would be the leadership should reflect some passion in trying to carry it out!
 All the communications I’d gotten for the meeting were the slick automated emails sent through whatever program the ABA folks use, with no real information in them beyond the same form email listing the date/time/location.
 When we got there, the officer reports were lukewarm.
-The new Representative to the ABA Board of Governors had no idea what I was talking about when I asked a question about an initiative discussed by his predecessor; then he offered a lengthy politician’s explanation instead of simply saying “I don’t know anything about it but I’ll find out.”
+The new Representative to the ABA Board of Governors had no idea what I was talking about when I asked a question about an initiative discussed by his predecessor; ((Trying to get the cost of bar review incorporated into the Cost of Attendance figure used by law schools to calculate financial aid packages.)) then he offered a lengthy politician’s explanation instead of simply saying “I don’t know anything about it but I’ll find out.”
 Then just before the remaining leadership announced the meeting would be cut 2 hours short, they asked for suggestions on how to improve the meetings… with not a single recommendation being written down by anyone

 An organization’s leadership serves as its biggest cheerleaders; their principal role is being physical embodiments of the group’s ideals.
 If you can’t live the mission, you should probably go lead something else.